 Involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving violence, whether or not the child is aware of what is happening.
 The activities may involve physical contact, including assault by penetration (for example, rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing.
-They may also include non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse.
-Sexual abuse can take place online, and technology can be used to facilitate offline abuse.
+They may also include non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse (including via the internet).
 Sexual abuse is not solely perpetrated by adult males.
 Women can also commit acts of sexual abuse, as can other children.

-Safeguarding and Child Protection

-Concern / Incident Form
+Appendix 3 Safeguarding and Child Protection Concern / Incident Form CONFIDENTIAL

-CONFIDENTIAL

-Date person completing form
+Date: Name and role of person completing form

 Time: Date and time read by DSL / Deputy DSL

 Name of pupil: DOB:

 Location (if applicable)

-What have I see n/heard/noticed which concern ns me?
+What have I seen/heard/noticed which concerns me?
 What am I worried about?
 Is this concern linked to any previous concerns I have reported?

-Action I have taken Notion i navo takon To be completed by a member of the safeguarding team Include reference here to other members of the safeguarding team you may have discussed the case with Discussion of next steps agreed with: - Record of discussion with another professional, external to the school (giving full name/ role and agency) Detail of decision / action agreed by DSL or deputy: Here the legal authority threehold guidence hear referred to at this resint?
-Has the local authority threshold guidance been referred to at this point?
-Yes / No
+Action I have taken To be completed by a member of the safeguarding team Include reference here to other members of the safeguarding team you may have discussed the case with Discussion of next steps agreed with:- Record of discussion with another professional, external to the school (giving full name/ role and agency)

-Has the person who reported the initial concern been provided with feedback?
-Yes / No

-Reason(s) for this decision or action by DSL or deputy:

-Does the pupil need to be monitored?
-Yes/No

-If yes, when will the case be reviewed?

-Is Early Help support appropriate?
-Yes / No

-Reason for decision

-Is a referral to children's social care required?
-Yes/No

-Does the school have evidence that the threshold for significant harm has been met? (child protection) Yes/No

-Reason for decision

-Tick to confirm added to pupil's chronology and copy placed on file

-and copy placed on the

-•
+Detail of decision / action agreed by DSL or deputy: Has the local authority threshold guidance been referred to at this point?
+Yes / No Has the person who reported the initial concern I been provided with feedback?
+Yes / No Reason(s) for this decision or action by DSL or d Does the pupil need to be monitored?
+Yes/No If yes, will the case be reviewed? • • Is Early Help support appropriate?
+Yes / No Reason for decision Is a referral to children's social care required?
+Yes/No Does the school have evidence that the threshold for significant harm has been met? (child protection) Yes/No Reason for decision Tick to confirm added to pupil's chronology and copy placed on file

-Appendix 4 - Prompt sheet
+Appendix 4 Prompt sheet